-We’re about halfway through the year, and if you’re like a majority of Americans, your New Year’s Resolutions likely fell apart 3-5 months ago.
-The good news is: if you’re looking to make financial change in 2022, it’s not too late!
+We’re about halfway through the year at the time I’m writing this, and if you’re like a majority of Americans, your New Year’s Resolutions likely fell apart 3-5 months ago.
+The good news is: if you’re looking to experience a financial change this year, it’s not too late!
 Here are four things you should consider to help you work toward a healthier financial future.

 We often hear from financial gurus that their steps to financial freedom must be completed in order (step #1 has to be finished before you can move on to step # 2).
 What many never consider is the impact that could be made by tackling multiple steps at once.
 Consider this: say you have a large sum of student loans, and you think you shouldn’t and can’t save for retirement until those are paid off.
 Well, according to the Education Data Initiative, it takes an average of around 20 years for borrowers to pay back student loans.
 According to the programs we mentioned earlier, that means the average person with student debt wouldn’t save anything for retirement until they’re well into their 40s.
 And if we know anything, it’s that time is the most valuable tool when investing.
 That’s why I pursue balance for my clients – because to completely abandon an important goal for the sake of eliminating debt might not be the right move.
 Now, budgets aren’t totally off the table as a tool to help achieve balance, but they can be flexible to fit your life instead of asking you to be the flexible one.

-3. Plan: I’ve got a question for you: are you a planner or do you enjoy spontaneity more?
+I’ve got a question for you: are you a planner, or do you enjoy spontaneity more?
 I’ve seen where the fly-by-their-pants people get irritated with the planners because they don’t have the patience to wait for the plan to emerge; I’ve also seen planners get frustrated with the spontaneous because, well… what’s the point if there’s no plan?

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.